Chapter 33: The Wizard of Genetics

 Passing a long hallway that led to a set of containment cells, the three soon entered a large, open area spanning half of the floor.
 Inside, wooden crates were placed around the room in an disorganized manner.
 There was a large, glass containment tank in the centre of the room, which Professor Nagus and one of his assistants were standing in front of.

 Tiptoeing to a stack of crates nearby, the three crouched down as Nagus spoke to his assistant – a platypus with bluish-green fur and well-groomed hair.
-“Raise him to the next floor,” he instructed, his high voice making the hairs on the nape of Tails’ neck stand on end.
-“He shall meet the mother of his future offspring before we conduct the extraction and fertilization process.”
+“Raise the subject to the next floor,” he instructed, his high voice making the hairs on the nape of Tails’ neck stand on end.
+“I’ll need them both to meet face-to-face before we can conduct the extraction and fertilization process.”

 “Yes, Professor,” the assistant said.
 They heard footsteps receding to the back of the room.
 Hearing the scientist mumble to himself, Tails peeked over and saw the creature that he was peering at closely.